MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 ### Program plugin

-The program plugin can launch both classic Win32 programs and installed UWP applications.
-While UWP apps are automatically discoverable because they're always installed in a system-wide predefined directory, Win32 programs may not always be picked up by the program plugin (although the Windows Search plugin may find the program instead, keeping the `.exe` extension).
+The **Program** plugin can launch classic Win32 programs and installed UWP applications.
+While UWP apps are automatically discoverable because they're always installed in a system-wide predefined directory, Win32 programs may not always be picked up by the program plugin (although the Windows **Search** plugin may find the program instead, keeping the `.exe` extension).

-The way the plugin looks for programs to search for is by looking for shortcut files (`.lnk`, `.url`) in the following predefined search directories (may vary depending on system language and the drive letter on which the system is installed):
+This plugin uses shortcut files (`.lnk`, `.url`) to search for programs.
+The following predefined directories are checked for such shortcut files:

 - **Start menu of the current user** – `%APPDATA%\Microsoft\Windows\Start Menu`
 - **Start menu of all users** – `C:\ProgramData\Microsoft\Windows\Start Menu`
 - **Desktop of the current user** – `%USERPROFILE%\Desktop`
 - **Desktop of all users** – `C:\Users\Public\Public Desktop`

+**These search directory paths may vary depending on system language and the drive letter on which the system is installed.*

-Most installers for Windows software automatically place a shortcut in one or more of those directories, or do so by default unless opted out of by the user.
-If you would like to launch programs that didn't place such shortcuts during installation, such as ones without installers, you must manually create a shortcut and place it inside one of those directories.
+Windows software installers will often place a shortcut in one or more of those directories by default, unless opted out of by the user.
+If you prefer to launch programs without shortcuts added during installation, you must manually create a shortcut and place it inside one of those directories.

 #### Program parameters